Buffalo Chicken Meatballs

 • ground chicken – ground chicken is the base of this recipe.
 I tested the recipe with ground turkey and while it turned out, the flavor wasn’t my favorite.
 I highly recommend sticking with ground chicken here.

-• buffalo sauce – I like Primal Kitchen’s buffalo sauce and Noble Made buffalo sauce, but any buffalo sauce works.
+• buffalo sauce – I like the Primal Kitchen’s buffalo sauce and Noble Made buffalo sauce, but any buffalo sauce works.

 • egg – helps bind the meatballs together.